Advice For The Times

 Cosmetic Sanitizer Mist:

-As of now, all my March and most of my April and May weddings are rescheduling or at least considering.
-The second half of the year is already at least somewhat booked up for most wedding vendors due to normal wedding planning timelines, and now all these brides that have to reschedule are going to be scrambling for whatever dates are available like women at a wedding dress sample sale.
+All Simple + Sultry March through July weddings have rescheduled, and many remaining through the rest of the year are at least considering.
+Between those weddings and couples who got engaged this year, next year is filling up already.
 If you are even considering rescheduling, start talking to your vendors about what dates they have available and their policy for change of date in this time.
 What we've learned from all of this is there's no such thing as taking precautions too early.
 Start the conversation, but don't panic.
 We are all here for you.
+I also have vendor replacement recommendations for anything you need, in case someone isn't available for your new date.

 Stay well, healthy, and optimistic for your big day <3